adrian154/blog/public/blogposts/tuning/blogpost.md

 # The "Solution"

-Over the centuries, a littany of different tuning systems have been devised.
+Over the centuries, a littany of different tuning systems have been devised to deal with this problem.
 Each system dealt with the unavoidable compromises of harmony in different ways to suit the needs of composers of their time, and in turn, their limitations influenced how music was written.
 However, in the modern era, one particular scheme has come to dominate music: **equal temperament**.
-Why "temperament"?
+What's a temperament?
 I think [Wikipedia](https://en.wikipedia.org/wiki/Musical_temperament) provides an excellent, succinct definition:

 > A temperament is a tuning system that slightly compromises the pure intervals of just intonation to meet other requirements.